 As you can see from the table above, the visitors with the highest conversion rate are the ones who spent the longest time on the website before signing up.
 However, they are also the smallest category of visitors.

 The highest efficiency is reached in the mid section where a high conversion rate is coupled with a high number of visitors.
 To be more specific, in this case it was the visitors who spent between 30 seconds and 5 minutes on the site, reading about the product, who converted best.

-Here at InnerTrends we’ve noticed this behavior time and time again in the companies we are working with.
+At InnerTrends we’ve noticed this behavior time and time again in the companies we are working with.

 What does this mean?

 It’s actually referred to as the mixed sign-up strategy.
-It combines the best of the two worlds and is adapted more to the customer’s needs.
+It combines the best of two worlds and is adapted more to the customer’s needs.

 On the one hand, companies who have chosen the mixed sign-up strategy offer visitors enough time to learn about the product, making sure that they are better informed and thus more prone to becoming stable paying customers.

-What you need to find is the right balance between the time it takes visitors to sign up and the number of visitors who are going through this process.
+You need to find the right balance between the time it takes visitors to sign-up and the number of visitors who are going through this process.